HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: An Introductory Example: the Gray-Scott Model

 \textbf{Conclusions.} \begin{itemize} \item[$\diamond$] Figure~\ref{fig:GS} displays the evolution of the solution at five time snapshots.
-We can see that every model is able to capture a somewhat precise approximation of the solution, up to $t=1000$.
-However, HYCO is the only one successfully capturing the correct dynamics throughout, losing little precision for the synthetic model only in the last snapshot.
-On the other hand, both the data-driven network and the PINN become unstable after the initial phase, as the pattern formation becomes increasingly complex and their limited physical structure is unable to keep up with the evolving pattern-formation dynamics.
+Every model captures the qualitative structure of the solution in the early phase of the dynamics.
+However, HYCO is the only method that remains accurate throughout the whole time horizon, losing little precision for the synthetic model only in the last snapshots.
+The purely data-driven network develops spurious small-scale oscillations as the pattern grows in complexity, while the PINN progressively over-smooths the solution for $t \gtrsim 1000$, as its limited physical structure is unable to keep up with the evolving pattern-formation dynamics. \item[$\diamond$] In Table \ref{tab:gs}, we collect the final normalized errors between each model and the true solution, $\mathsf{e}^m_s$ computed as in \eqref{eq:normL2}.
+The $L^2$ norm is computed on the same discretization grid used for the computation of the true solution.